Visible documents, selection, query editing, and navigation stay ahead of counts and optional collection metadata.

 Browse densely.
 Inspect clearly.
 Edit safely.

-Use a dense document table for scan speed, query auto-completion and filter review for faster draft cleanup, document search inside large overview panes, structured editing for common BSON-oriented content, raw Extended JSON when you need full control, reusable query presets and recent query replay for repeat work, paste/import flow for Mongo snippets from AI or teammates, aggregation handoff and export depth when results need to leave the app, and reference-aware workflows that stay near the data itself.
+Use a dense document table for scan speed, query auto-completion and filter review for faster draft cleanup, row-first refresh for large or slow collections, cached recent pages for faster revisits, document search inside large overview panes, structured editing for common BSON-oriented content, raw Extended JSON when you need full control, reusable query presets and recent query replay for repeat work, paste/import flow for Mongo snippets from AI or teammates, aggregation handoff and export depth when results need to leave the app, and reference-aware workflows that stay near the data itself.

 Draft the query shape where you browse documents, use completion and filter review to tighten it quickly, then replay recent work, paste a Mongo snippet from AI, or hand off the current query as mongosh when needed.